VoxeLibre/VoxeLibre/API.md

 Use the `mcl_sounds` mod for the sounds.

 ## APIs
 A lot of things are possible by using one of the APIs in the mods.
 Many of them are documented in `API.md` files located in the directories of the specific mods.
 Some use `.txt` files or have some documentation in the comments along the code.
 Note that not all APIs are documented yet, but it is planned.
-The following APIs should be more or less stable but keep in mind that MineClone 2 is still unfinished.
+The following APIs should be more or less stable but keep in mind that VoxeLibre is still unfinished.
 All directory names are relative to `mods/`

 ### Items
 * Doors: `ITEMS/mcl_doors`